-Using clips from such movies as Iron Man 2 and Chef (Night One) and Black Swan and Noah (Night Two), both evenings will include conversations with the scientists and filmmakers, providing a fascinating look at how experiments in neuroscience can advance our understanding of cinema, and how cinema can advance our understanding of the human brain.
+Using clips from such movies as Iron Man 2 and Chef (Night One) and Black Swan and Noah (Night Two), both evenings included conversations with the scientists and filmmakers, providing a fascinating look at how experiments in neuroscience can advance our understanding of cinema, and how cinema can advance our understanding of the human brain.

 Program host Tim J. Smith specializes in the study of visual cognition with a particular focus on eye movements and film cognition.
 He is a senior lecturer in psychological sciences at Birkbeck, University of London.

 Jon Favreau directed, wrote, produced and starred in this year’s hit comedy Chef.
 He also directed Iron Man and Iron Man 2, as well as Elf, Zathura: A Space Adventure and Cowboys & Aliens.

 Nine-time Academy Award nominee Walter Murch is a film editor and sound designer who has garnered three Oscars, for his work on Apocalypse Now and The English Patient.
 His book “In the Blink of an Eye: A Perspective on Film Editing” serves as a touchstone for many in the field of cognitive science.

 Director, screenwriter and producer Darren Aronofsky received a 2010 Oscar nomination for Directing for Black Swan.
 His other features include Pi, Requiem for a Dream, The Fountain, The Wrestler and Noah.

 Ari Handel co-wrote Noah with Darren Aronofsky and collaborated with him on The Fountain, The Wrestler and Black Swan.
 Handel is also a neuroscientist; he earned a Ph.D. in neurobiology from New York University.
 He and Aronofsky were suitemates during their undergraduate studies at Harvard University.